Skip to Content

 Outcomes

-• Students will be able to demonstrate behaviors related to ethics, values, responsibilities, and professional communication during treatment of patients across the lifespan needing manual therapy interventions at a refinement level.
+• Students will demonstrate appropriate patient/client management during treatment of patients/clients needing manual therapy interventions at an introductory level.

-• Students will be able to effectively participate in the health care environment during treatment of patients across the lifespan needing manual therapy interventions at an introductory level.
+• Students will effectively participate in health care activities during the treatment of patients/clients needing manual therapy interventions at an introductory level.

-• Students will be able to demonstrate practice management skills consistent with the current standards in the healthcare environment during treatment of patients across the lifespan needing manual therapy interventions at a refinement level.
+• Students will participate in practice management activities during treatment of patients needing manual therapy interventions at an introductory level.

 Credit Hours: 2